huaminghuangtw/Evergreen-Notes/Permanent-Notes/how-to-live-a-life.md

 > _“Cultivate the merry heart, develop the happiness habit, and life will become a continual feast.” — Norman Vincent Peale_

 > _[“Good friends, good books, and a sleepy conscience: this is the ideal life.” — Mark Twain](https://www.goodreads.com/quotes/360-good-friends-good-books-and-a-sleepy-conscience-this-is)_

+> _“Life is like school, with one key difference—in school you get the lesson, and then you take the test.
+But in life, you get the test, and it’s your job to take the lesson.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

 ---